 U.S. Customs and Border Protection Trade

-CBP administers import duties at the border, making its trade portal relevant to how tariff changes are implemented in practice.
+CBP collects import duties at the border, so its trade portal shows how a tariff change frozen by the bill would otherwise be implemented in practice.

 Office of the United States Trade Representative